Fiserv/firstvision-emea/docs/Support/Registration-and-Token.md

 Registration
 -------------

 Every API expects an Access Token to be passed as header parameter (Authorisation).
 The Access Token will be valid for 60 minutes.
-Please [contact us](https://docs.firstdata.com/org/global/contactus) to get Client Key and Secret created for you, which can be used for generating Access Token.
+Please contact us *@DL-FirstVisionApiTeam@fiserv.com* to get Client Key and Secret created for you, which can be used for generating Access Token.

 API Calls in Sandbox (Demo) environment
 ---------------------------------------